 - Increase the number of behavioral health professionals practicing in rural and underserved areas of Maine

 - Increase knowledge about the behavioral health needs of diverse older adults

-The TRIAD Project, supported by a U.S. Department of Health and Human Services Administration (HRSA) and Behavioral Health Workforce Education and Training (BHWET) grant, provides a $10,000 stipend to each UNE M.S.W. student who pursues the TRIAD Certificate.
+The TRIAD Project, supported by a U.S. Department Health Resources and Service Administration (HRSA) and Behavioral Health Workforce Education and Training (BHWET) grant, provides a $10,000 stipend to each UNE M.S.W. student who pursues the TRIAD Certificate.
 Students can apply as a Traditional TRIAD student and receive quality training in providing clinical services to diverse aging populations 55+, or as a TRIAD Fellow and receive specialized training in working with substance use disorders in diverse aging populations 45+.*Students need to indicate on application whether they are applying to be Traditional TRIAD or TRIAD Fellow.

 Who Should Apply?

 Students interested in the health and well-being of Maine’s aging adults with a focus on diverse and underserved populations such as the rural poor, immigrants and refugees, members of the LGBTQ community, veterans; those with behavioral health and substance use disorders*, and people living with development differences, are encouraged to apply. *Individuals specifically interested in Substance Use Disorders are encouraged to apply as a TRIAD Fellow.

 Each TRIAD student will earn a Certificate In Aging Diversity upon graduating.

 To be eligible for the TRIAD stipend, students must: